potassco/benchmark-tool/docs/getting_started/index.md

 The provided default templates use [runlim] to supervise benchmark execution.
 If you want to use them, make sure to build the latest version and copy (or symlink) the executable into the `./programs` directory.
-You may need to adjust the version number inside the [template].

 ## Structure